 honors and awards received, and degrees awarded

-Requests for a restriction in directory information should be made in writing to the vice president of Student Affairs and Athletics or the registrar.
+Requests for a restriction in directory information should be made in writing to the vice president of Student Affairs or the registrar.
 Students can request a full restriction to directory information (restricting all information regardless of the situation) or partial restriction to directory information (restricting the release of information except for use in Austin College publications, programs and website, Honors and Graduation Court, etc.) unless modified by the student.

 FERPA for Parents: Frequently Asked Questions

 A: FERPA (Family Educational Right and Privacy Act of 1974) is a federal law that protects the privacy of a student’s educational records and guarantees the student’s access to their own records.

 Q: Do parents have a right of access to their child’s educational records?